 Plastic toothbrush vs bamboo toothbrush

 Another easy swap - bamboo toothbrushes.
 As I mentioned above, plastic toothbrushes are a major source of waste as they need to be replaced three or four times a year.
-There are loads of bamboo and wooden toothbrush brands available now and you can buy them at most organic or whole food stores.
-Otherwise, you can order them online, here.
+There are loads of bamboo and wooden toothbrush brands available now and you can buy them at most organic or whole food stores, or online.
+Be sure to check whether the bristles of your brush can be composted when you dispose of it.
+I have to cut the head off my toothbrush and put this in the landfill bin, while the handle goes straight in the compost bin.

 Toothpaste vs toothpaste tabs